Document Classification: Theoretical Exploratory Paper

 Superficially, Buffett's "playful investment" and Bogle's "boring virtue" appear contradictory.
 Yet both share a deeper commonality: the construction of reliable systems.

 Buffett systematized his "playfulness" through consistent principles.
 Bogle systematized his "tedium" through unwavering index philosophy.
-Both transcended personal emotions and capabilities to create structural excellence.
+Both, we theorize, transcended personal emotions and capabilities to create structural excellence.
+This represents the essence of what we term "Self-OS Engineering" in Thought Engineering—a framework requiring further development and empirical validation.

 Conclusion: The Dual Aesthetics of Tedium and Play